Paradigm4/elastic_resource_groups/README.md

 This has the effect of copying the supplied config.ini file to all nodes under `/opt/scidb/VERSION/service` and using Linux "service" tools to automatically restart _that_ config when the OS restarts.
 For more documentation, see: https://paradigm4.atlassian.net/wiki/display/SD/Managing+SciDB+Instances

 ## In Conclusion
 CE users can use this prototype to store arrays to specific locations in their cluster.
-EE users can also grow and shrink their clusters, quickly or slowly, in response to changes in demand.
-More fine-grained controls over array distributions schemes, such as special small arrays that are copied to every instance, and so on, are quite possible future extensions.
+EE users can also grow and shrink their clusters, rapidly or over time, in response to changes in demand and compute needs.
+More fine-grained controls over array distributions schemes, such as special arrays that are copied to every instance, and so on, are quite possible future extensions.